andrewmayer515/mu-prediction-contest-legacy/README.md

 In the exaple, this is `type: TYPE.NUMBER`.
 This designates the type of question being asked.
 There are currently 3 supported types:
 *  `TYPE.NUMBER` - The answer is a number.
 *  `TYPE.PLAYER` - The answer is a player name.
-*  `TYPE.PLAYER_NUMBER` - The answer is both a number and a player name.
+*  `TYPE.PLAYER_NUMBER` - The answer is both a player name and a number.

 ### URL
 This is the URL to the [muscoop.com](https://www.muscoop.com/) prediction post where the script will gather data from: